arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 ## Goals

-- Make sure your Ubuntu machine has access to internet
 - Provide your Linux machine with the needed software
 - Set up your computer with the required SSH keys and API Tokens
 - Get the required files